Chris Arkell, Co-Founder

 When it comes to understanding the unique waste removal needs of the construction industry, at the risk of sounding cliché, Chris knows it all like the back of his hand.
 With over 20 years of building experience under his belt, his experience helps his clients save valuable manpower hours by allowing their employees to do what they do best rather than having to make long timely treks to the landfill.
 And since he’s a stickler for punctuality, affordability, and communication, you can be assured that every pickup will be quick and cost-efficient and handled with the upmost professionalism.

 Throughout his tenure in the construction industry, Chris realized there was a need for a waste removal business along the Sea to Sky corridor.
 Although the majority of the need was along the scenic coastal route, the service later expanded into the Lower Mainland to address the ever expanding demand of Sea to Sky Removal’s loyal clientele.

 Chris is an entrepreneur, having owned his own successful general contracting business.
 He was also the head project manager for the west coast division of a large scale Toronto-based construction company.
 He enjoys interacting with his clients and meeting new faces through his business.

-Cinci Csere, OPerations
+Cinci Csere, Co-Founder

 KAYELLE ARCHIE, CREW MEMBER

 "You must be the change you wish to see in the world." - Mahatma Gandh